-This degree is intended for people currently employed in education, education management and for those who have an interest in developing their knowledge and practice in these areas.
+The postgraduate education program is intended for people currently employed in education, special education or education management, and for those who have an interest in developing their knowledge and practice in these areas.
 It introduces knowledge and skills in your area of interest, with a focus on understanding and changing practice.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.